NPDB & Discipline

 H6 Inappropriate Acquisition or Diversion of Controlled Substance

-H5 Error in Prescribing, Dispensing or Administering Medication or Sedation
+H5 Error in Prescribing, Dispensing, or Administering Medication or Sedation

-H1 Narcotics Violation or Other Violation of Drug Statutes
+H1 Narcotics or Other Drug Statute Violation

 H4 Inappropriate or Unauthorized Administration of Medication or Sedation